Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Ngo Khac Hoang

-Always towards home
+Always look towards your homeland.

-His latest work was published in the prestigious journal IEEE Transactions on Information Theory on random multiple access for the Internet of Things.
-The research focuses on massive random multiple access technology for the Internet of Things.
-According to Dr. Hoang, multiple access is one of the core issues of wireless communication, allowing many devices to be served at the same time.
-Meanwhile, the traditional solution is to divide the devices into independent units of resources (time, frequency) to avoid interference.
-However, in the Internet of Things system with a huge number of devices and operating randomly, this solution is not feasible.
-Therefore, the next generation of multiple access needs to allow many devices to send signals at the same time, accept interference, and resolve it effectively so that signals from different users can still be decoded.
+His latest work, published in the prestigious IEEE Transactions on Information Theory journal, focuses on large-scale random multiple access for the Internet of Things (IoT).
+According to Dr. Hoang, multiple access is one of the core issues of wireless communication, allowing many devices to be served simultaneously.
+Traditionally, the solution involves allocating independent units of resources (time, frequency) to each device to avoid interference.
+However, in IoT systems with a massive number of devices operating randomly, this solution is not feasible.
+Therefore, next-generation multiple access needs to allow multiple devices to send signals simultaneously, accept interference, and resolve it efficiently so that signals from different users can still be decoded.

 Comment (0)